dilshan5/ttaf-ui-intive/README.md

 This is a Cucumber-Java Project.
 Followed BDD approach

 # Getting Started
- First you need to clone this project into your local machine.
+ First you need to clone the 'working' branch of this project into your local machine.
 After that you can open configuration.properties file and set your desired browser for testing.

 # Running the tests
 In the terminal window type following command,